vitorwlima/alphabr/README.md

 This project is a tool to have the source of truth about the open-market data of brazilian companies.

+## Tech stack

+We use Bun and the most modern tooling around it.

 ## Ideal workflow

 1. Download the raw data from the CVM